ombulabs/blog/_posts/2020-Q1-open-source-report.markdown

 ## BundlerLeak

-[bundler-leak](https://github.com/rubymem/bundler-leak) Is a tool to find leaky gems in your dependencies.
+[bundler-leak](https://github.com/rubymem/bundler-leak) is a tool to find leaky gems in your dependencies.

 From Jan 01, 2020 through Apr 02, 2020, rubymem/bundler-leak gained 15 new commits, contributed by 4 authors.
 There were 148 additions and 76 deletions across 11 files.